karnoult/The_Hacking_Project/README.md

   my_variable[:age] = 45
   ```
   - an instance of any Object: `my_variable = my_instance`
-- Navigate through a table:
+- Navigate through a table
 ```
   my_table.each do |my_value|
     ...
   end
 ```
-- Loop:
+- Loop
 ```
 (1..100).select do |i|
   ...